 Biomedical Engineering is technology for life.
-It takes directly effect for the good of man.
-Its purpose is the exploration and development of technology-oriented methods and systems for the early detection, diagnosis, therapy and rehabilitation of diseases.
-Biomedical Engineering is a multidisciplinary scientific field at the interface between medicine and technology with exceptional high dynamics of development.
-Recent studies assign it a place among the top ten state-of-the-art technologies of the 21st century.
+It works directly for the well-being of mankind.
+Its goal is the research and development of technology-oriented methods and systems for early detection, diagnosis, therapy and rehabilitation of diseases.
+Biomedical Engineering is a multidisciplinary field of science at the interface between medicine and technology, with an exceptionally high rate of development.
+Recent studies place it among the ten leading technologies of the 21st century.

-The Master of Science in Biomedical Engineering as a consecutive research-oriented university course is based on the Bachelor of Science degree in Biomedical Engineering or other engineering degrees and qualifies for a career in the medical engineering industry, hospitals or public authorities.
+The Master of Science in Biomedical Engineering is a consecutive research-oriented university course of study that builds on a Bachelor of Science degree in Biomedical Engineering or other engineering degrees and qualifies graduates for a professional career in the medical technology industry, in hospitals orpublic authorities.

-The aim of the research-oriented master program Biomedical Engineering is the education of graduates with established basic engineering knowledge, outstanding methodological competence, a strong understanding of current medical questions and practically relevant medical knowledge.
+The aim of the research-oriented master's programme in Biomedical Engineering is to train graduates who have a sound basic knowledge of engineering science, outstanding methodological competence, a distinct understanding of current medical issues and practical knowledge of medical technology.

-The master program Biomedical Engineering provides the foundation for a later PhD.
-In the course of the double master program with the University of Technology of Malaysia (UTM), students can earn a double degree.
+The Masters Course Biomedical Engineering prepares the ground for a subsequent doctorate.
+The double master's programme with the University of Technology of Malaysia (UTM) enables students to obtain a double degree.

 Biomedical Engineering (e. g. imaging sytems, biomedical measurement techniques)

 Through Ilmenau with Janine and Marcel

 Janine and Marcel take you on an exciting tour of the campus of the TU Ilmenau and through Ilmenau itself.
 They describe how they live and study in Ilmenau, give numerous leisure tips and insights into the study location of the TU Ilmenau and take you to hidden places in the city.